Get More Instagram Story Replies: 9 Strategies

 API limits to know:

-• 24-hour messaging window (you can only message people who engaged in the last 24 hours)
+• 24-hour messaging window, automated DMs go to users who engaged in the last 24 hours

 • 1 message per person per 24 hours from automation triggers